Wave Trek Surfboards

 A few Wave Trek boards were built in the 1980s

-since the company closed down.
+before the East Coast shop was fully opened.
 These boards do not have serial numbers and are only

 custom made for personal use.
 Most boards use the black and white Wave Trek cursor decal.